TrellixVulnTeam/swahilipython_SCMU/Doc/library/importlib.rst

    searching for a module, creating a new file, and then searching for the module the new file represents.
 If the operations happen fast enough to fit within the granularity of stat calls, then the module search will fail.
-To prevent this from happening, when you create a module dynamically, make sure to call :func:`importlib.invalidate_caches`.
+To prevent this kutoka happening, when you create a module dynamically, make sure to call :func:`importlib.invalidate_caches`.

    .. versionadded:: 3.3